zwang695/alexa-skills-list/skills/B01FWETQUI/README.md

 Alexa, ask Brick Bot to name all the sets in [year] Alexa, ask Brick Bot if there are any sets in [theme name] Alexa, ask Brick Bot for all the sets in [theme name]
-2. Information on LEGO® themes --
+2. Information on LEGO? themes --
 Gives you a list of all the available themes.
 Sample utterances:
 Alexa, ask Brick Bot for the available themes